-This post has sought to set out a route map in the event that a VoNC is successfully brought.
+This post has sought to set out a route map in the event that a VoNC is successfully brought in the near future.
 There is also a flowchart available above which some may find more useful.
-In short, a successful VoNC would only result in a new PM if the alternative candidate could demonstrate greater support than the total MPs who make up the whipped vote of the Tory/DUP grouping.
+In short, a successful VoNC would only result in a new PM if an alternative candidate could demonstrate greater support than the total MPs who make up the whipped vote of the Tory/DUP grouping.
 If no candidate succeeded, an election would almost inevitably follow.
 Under s 2(7) FtPA, the PM would set the date of that election.

-This post represents the views of the author and not those of the Brexit blog, nor LSE.
+This post was updated on 30 September 2019.
+It represents the views of the author and not those of the Brexit blog, nor LSE.
 The author would like to thank Gavin Phillipson, Richard Ekins and Mark Elliott for their helpful comments on previous drafts.

-Robert Craig is a part-time lecturer in Public Law at LSE.
-He is currently pursuing a PhD at Durham University considering the role of the royal prerogative in the modern UK constitution.
+Robert Craig is a Guest Teacher in the Department of Law at LSE.
+He is currently pursuing a PhD at the University of Bristol considering the role of the royal prerogative in the modern UK constitution.